Mupu/testo/README.md

 # Jai Community Bug Tracker
 This project started as just a small tool, was made to keep track of all the compiler bugs I found.
 Since a few people liked the idea of it, I started making this project - a completely automated testing suit.
 It is simple and fast to add new bugs, as 99% of bugs are small crashes you can strip down to a single file or even a few lines of code.
-This tracker will keep track of all bugs across all new versions and platforms, and notify you when they get fixed - or even when they break again.
+This tracker will keep track of all bugs across all new versions and platforms (windows 10, linux-ubuntu-22, mac (comming soon)), and notify you when they get fixed - or even when they break again.

 # THIS IS JUST THE DEV REPO THE REAL ONE IS [HERE](https://github.com/Mupu/JaiCommunityBugTracker/)